markmur/sails-react-webpack/README.md

 This will start all processes listed in the `Procfile`.

+The alternative is to manually run each process in separate terminal windows.

 To view your app, go to `http://localhost:3000` in your browser.
 ___